Manage host licenses

 - Email notifications for license upgrade requests

-A host is a person who has the ability to create unlimited meetings.
-This includes instant and scheduled meetings but only one meeting at a time can occur.
+A host is a person who starts or schedules meetings.
+Hosts can only have one ongoing meeting at a time.
 When scheduling a meeting, hosts can set their meeting to start either when they join or when other users join.

-For more information on how different meeting types affect a host’s license, see About meeting licenses.
+For more information on how different meeting types affect a host’s license, see About meetings and licenses.

-The following table lists the features included in each plan:
+The following table lists the features available to each host license:

 |Basic host||Business host||Enterprise host|